A Wife – Or Another Mother?

-2/2/1979 In the year 1911, William Dillion and Harry Von Tilzer wrote the words and music to a popular song titled “I Want a Girl Just Like the Girl That Married Dear Old Dad”
+Published February 2, 1979.
+In the year 1911, William Dillon and Harry Von Tilzer wrote the words and music to a popular song titled “I Want a Girl (Just Like the Girl That Married Dear Old Dad).”

-While the song is a fitting tribute to mothers, it also describes what frequently becomes a difficult or trying situation for a new wife who is constantly compared to her mother-in-law.
-This suggests that many men not only seek a wife as a marriage partner, but in actuality are also looking for another mother.
+While the song is a fitting tribute to mothers, it also describes what frequently becomes a difficult or trying situation for a new wife, who is constantly compared to her mother-in-law.
+This suggests that many men not only seek a wife as a marriage partner, but are actually also looking for another mother.